mikeizbicki/ucr-cs100/tutorials/lwang031_subject/README.md

 You see, when a filename contains whitespace, bash splits the name on that whitespace when you leave variables unquoted.
 Suppose you have a file named “spaced name.txt, you put it in a variable `filename= spaced name.txt`, and then you try to move it to “unspacedname.txt” by executing `mv $filename unspacedname.txt`.
 You’ll get the error “mv: target ’unspacedname.txt‘ is not a directory”.
 This is because mv gets executed like this: `mv spaced name.txt unspacedname.txt`.
 In other words, mv will try to move two files, “spaced name.txt” to “unspacedname.txt”, and fail because moving multiple files to a single destination is only allowed when the destination is a directory.
-Putting double quotes around “$filename” solves this issue.
+Putting double quotes around "$filename" solves this issue.

 So you see, quoting is a good habit to prevent your commands and scripts from doing unexpected things.
 Important message: you can’t quote variables using single quotes, because the dollar sign loses its special meaning between single quotes, and if you ever need to use a literal single quote in some command, you can do so by putting it between double quotes.